krotik/eliasdb/graphql.md

 Variables
 ---------
 To avoid parsing issues and possible security risks it is advisable to always use variables to pass data to EliasDB especially if it is a user-provided value.
-EliasDB supports all default GraphQL default types: string, integer, float
+EliasDB supports all GraphQL default types: string, integer, float
 ```
 mutation($name: string) {
     Person(storeNode: {